 Benefits of After-Hours Trading

-It’s not all doom and gloom with after-hours trading.
-There are equally as many benefits you can enjoy by trading outside the regular market hours.
+After-hours trading isn’t all doom and gloom with after-hours trading.
+There are equally as many benefits that you can enjoy by trading outside the regular market hours.

 - Convenience.
 For most people, the regular trading hours overlap with their busiest hours of the day.
 After-hours trading lets you access the stock markets when it’s most convenient for you.
 You’ll essentially trade on your schedule, not the market’s.

 - Ability to react to news events.
 With news breaking overnight, you need a way to react right when a market-moving event takes place — after-hours trading lets you leverage that.
 For instance, a company you own shares of may release its quarterly earnings after the market closes.
 Depending on the outcome, the stock’s price can move more than it would during normal trading hours.
 Trading the extended-hours sessions can let you capture these potential opportunities as they unfold.

 - Activity in foreign markets.
 Foreign markets like European or Asian markets may influence prices on U.S. markets.
 With most activity on these markets happening outside core U.S. market hours, extended-hours trading lets you leverage opportunities around these events.